 Next, you need to decide on the permissions that you'll give your new user.

-Read and Analyze is the lowest level of permission in Google Analytics.
+Viewer is the next level up.
 This level of access allows you to see the data, but it doesn’t let you make any changes to the account.

-Manage Users is the highest level in Analytics.
-You can do pretty much everything to an account including adding and removing users.
+Administrator is the highest role in Analytics.
+You can do everything to an account including adding and removing users.
 Don't give this access to just anyone!

-Note: If someone else set up your Analytics account, make sure that you have Manager Users access.
-If your tech person is still on your account, consider changing their access to Edit.
+Note: If someone else set up your Analytics account, make sure that you have Administrator access.
+If your tech person is still on your account, consider changing their access to Editor.

-Since the user I'm adding is another one of my own email addresses, we're going to give Manage Users access.
-Check all the boxes, and click the blue Add button.
+Since the user I'm adding is another one of my own email addresses, we're going to give Administrator access.
+Check the box by the role you want the user to have, and click the blue Add button.

 After you click Add, you'll be taken back to the Account Permissions screen where you can see your new user.